DLKoopman: A deep learning software package for Koopman theory: The package

 The \code{examples/} folder in the source code contains tutorials for hyperparameter search.
 Here, we briefly run through an example.
 Suppose the user provides:

-This will result in a total of $4\times1\times2\times3=24$ total hyperparameter configurations, which will use different values of \code{rank}, \code{encoder\_hidden\_layers}, and \code{numepochs}.
+This will result in a total of $4\times1\times2\times3=24$ sets of hyperparameter values, which will use different values of \code{rank}, \code{encoder\_hidden\_layers}, and \code{numepochs}.
 All other arguments will be set to the provided values (i.e. \code{encoded\_size = 50}), or defaults if not provided.
-These can then be run as:
+Hyperparameter search can then be run as:

-Since a configuration can take time to run for large data sets, the optional argument \code{numruns} allows the user to specify how many runs they want.
-In this case, 15 configurations will be sampled from the total of 24 possibilities.
+Since a model can take time to run for large data sets, the optional argument \code{numruns} allows the user to specify how many runs they want.
+In this case, 15 models will be sampled from the total of 24 possibilities.
 The optional argument \code{sort\_key} defines the metric to sort the final results by.
-In this case, the average prediction \ac{ANAE} on validation data will be used to rank the configurations.
-We strongly recommend providing validation data via the data handler, as performance on validation data is a good indicator of the goodness of the model.
+In this case, the average prediction \ac{ANAE} on validation data will be used to rank the models.
+We strongly recommend providing validation data via the data handler, as performance on validation data is a good indicator of the goodness of any model.

 Finally, note that if the script is halted (such as the user stopping it forcibly, or other unforeseen interruptions), intermediate results will be available.
 This is particularly useful for long runs.